COVID-19 Travel Information (Updated November 23, 2020)

 Can I pickup passengers at YQR?

 Non-passengers are still able to come inside the terminal for pickup and drop-off.
-However, we do remind you to please keep 6 ft/2m physical distance between yourself and others.
+However, we do remind you to please keep 6 ft/2m physical distance between yourself and others and you must wear a mask.
 Hand sanitizer, as well as soap & water are available throughout the terminal.
-Please bring a mask in the event you are unable to social distance.

 What ground transportation is available?